Skip to main content

 Note: The Discover items entries generate 3 individual collection tasks.
 You can now use the id variable to reference the item's value anywhere in the Collect URL, parameters, or headers inputs.

-Note: The backticks above allow you to reference the variable, by wrapping it in curly braces preceded by a dollar sign – i.e., ${id}
+Note: The backticks (`) are not the same as single quotes (') and allow you to reference the variable id, by wrapping it in curly braces preceded by a dollar sign – i.e., ${id}

 The Preview modal should display three events.